Bill Memo: EV Capable Parking Spaces

 This bill would amend the executive law, requiring electric vehicle charging stations and electric vehicle compatible parking spaces.
 This bill requires electric vehicle charging stations and electric vehicle-capable parking spaces to be incorporated into new construction or significantly rehabilitated buildings.
 The number of EV-capable parking spaces required depends on the type of parking, whether the associated building is residential or commercial, and if residential, how many families dwell within it.

-This legislation requires that electric vehicle charging infrastructure be incorporated into residential and commercial new construction projects with dedicated off-street parking, as well as renovation projects with driveways, garages, or parking lots.
+This legislation requires electric vehicle charging infrastructure be incorporated into new residential and commercial construction projects with dedicated off-street parking and renovation projects with driveways, garages, or parking lots.

 Not only does New York have the most aggressive climate change law in the nation, the Climate Leadership and Community Protection Act (CLCPA), the state has also mandated that all new vehicles sold in the state must be electric by 2035.
 The next step must be to ensure that new infrastructure, including parking infrastructure, be compatible with this electric vehicle future.